chdeepakkumar/portfolio/README.md

 2. Login with your admin credentials
 3. Navigate to `/admin` to access the full admin panel
 4. All changes are saved automatically to the backend
+5. **Data Persistence**: All changes persist across server restarts and deployments (using Vercel Blob Storage on Vercel, file system locally)

 ## 📁 Project Structure